 - 5 drops lavender essential oil

-- Add honey (if using), stirring for about a minute.
-Turn off heat and add essential oils.
+- Next, add in the honey, stirring for about one minute.
+Turn off heat and add the essential oils, stirring to combine.

-- Pour mixture into one large jar or two small jars.
-The mixture will begin to solidify.
+- Pour the mixture into glass jars.
+The mixture will immediately begin to solidify.

-- Once set, it’s ready to use and will keep for 12 months at room temperature.
+- Once set, it’s ready to use.
+This balm will keep at room temperature for twelve months.

 Have you made your own healing cream before?
-Share your recipe below!
-We love getting your suggestions on recipes to try!
+Share in the comments below.